SDRu Transmitter

 Refresh the list of all connected devices to update the IP address list.
 The updated list retains the value in focus before Refresh Device List is selected, even if the device with that setting was disconnected.

-Provides information about the Platform associated with IP address.
-IP address applies for N-series and X-series devices.
+Provides information about the Platform of the radio associated with IP address.
 When you select the Info button, a new dialog box opens with information about the specified device.

 Radio Properties

-Channel output mapping for radio or bundled radios, specified as a positive integer or vector of positive integers.
+Channel output mapping for radio or bundled radios, specified as a positive integer scalar or vector.
 This table shows valid values for various radio platforms.

 ---|---|